Saving the world: One class project at a time

 Peoria County had the highest number of fatal opioid overdoses in Central Illinois in 2016: O’Connell was one of 28 victims, according to the Illinois Department of Public Health.
 McLean County, by comparison, recorded less than half that number of opioid deaths.

 Peoria authorities have responded to the surge in drug overdoses by advocating for naloxone and encouraging people to call 911 without fear of arrest, saying without the medication, fatal overdoses would be much higher.
-Cassidy said Peoria emergency services are responding to two to three overdose a day, and she has given out an estimated 50 to 75 naloxone kits herself.
+Cassidy said Peoria emergency services are responding to two to three overdoses a day, and she has given out an estimated 50 to 75 naloxone kits herself.

 Cassidy credited Edmonds-Cady for teaching her to focus on one part of a problem.
 “I can’t say enough about Cynthia.
 She just inspires you so that you can make a change.”

-Edmonds-Cady is proud of the work Project Emily has accomplished, citing the students’ outreach and fundraising prowess.
+Edmonds-Cady is proud of the work project Emily has accomplished, citing the students’ outreach and fundraising prowess.
 “They are going to be some great, great social workers and great, great citizens.
 And they already are.”

 Edmonds-Cady coordinates the civic engagement minor and leads a Center for Teaching, Learning, and Technology’s workshop on how professors can redesign their classes with a civic engagement focus.
 She began developing this social work course and the corresponding “Communities of Practice Model” a decade ago while teaching and studying at Michigan State University with Associate Professor of Social Work Marya Sosulski.